LexaMO/CSU-Senior-Project/SeniorRequirementsDoc.md

 **c.
 Rationale:** to have a completely accessible product without needing wi-fi

 **d.
-Fit Criterion:** The user should be able to access the application when they are not connected to the internet
+Fit Criterion:** The user should bevgiven a survey asking them to rate the ease of accesability on a Likert scale of 1 to 5 where 5 is easily accessibly.
+The project should have an average rating above 4.

 **e.
 Priority:** 8